keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 - Install Keptn Lifecycle Toolkit on your cluster
 - Annotate a namespace and deployment to enable Keptn Lifecycle Toolkit
-- View DORA Metrics
-- Install Grafana and Observability tooling to view DORA metrics
+- Install Grafana and Observability tooling to view DORA metrics and OpenTelemetry traces

 ## System Overview